timerke/jupyter_ximc_device/README.md

-# jupyter_ximc_device
+# ximc_device
-An example of working with a XIMC motor controller in jupyter
+An example of working with a XIMC motor controller in jupyter.